|

 All images open in a pop-up window for which JavaScript should be enabled.

-Note: you should allow the page to fully load with all images before clicking a thumbnail, otherwise some images
+Note: allow this page to fully load with all images before clicking a thumbnail, otherwise some images

 may not be displayed.
 If this happens, click the Refresh button in your toolbar to reload the page.